 6.7 Email Analytics Software

-Golder may from time to time use third party software products to assess the effectiveness of important email messages sent by senior Golder leadership to large groups of Golder employees.
+Golder may from time to time use third-party software products to assess the effectiveness of important email messages sent by senior Golder leadership to large groups of Golder employees.
 This software will enable Golder to determine, among other things: (i) if the email message was opened by the recipient; (ii) approximately how long it takes for Golder employees to open the email message; (iii) whether the email recipient clicked on certain URL links included in the email message; and (iv) whether the recipient accessed the email from a mobile or desktop device.
 The purpose of using this software is to make email a more efficient tool for communicating at Golder.
-Because Golder is only interested in using this software to monitor emails that go to large distribution lists (e.g, all staff global, all staff within a region), its use will be relatively limited.
+Because Golder is only interested in using this software to monitor emails that go to large distribution lists (e.g., all staff global, all staff within a region), its use will be relatively limited.

 7.1 Information Placed on Your Computer and Cookies

-Some information (commonly known as a “cookie”) may be stored on a person’s computer when such person is looking at Golder’s internet facing Information Services.
+is looking at Golder’s internet facing Information Services.
 Golder is able to read these cookies for informational purposes when a person revisits Golder’s Information Services.
 The type of information collected as a result of a cookie being accepted is specific to an individual computer and includes the IP address, the date and time the PC visited the site, what parts of Golder’s websites were viewed, and whether the web pages relating to the related Information Services were delivered successfully when requested.
 This information is anonymous; it represents a computer rather than a person.

 Cookie information is used to improve Golder’s knowledge of the use of our Information Services and to enable Golder to ascertain whether the Information Services are operating at an optimal level.
 This allows Golder to enhance its web offerings and to provide an enjoyable and an innovative online experience.

-This information can be erased or blocked by changing the computer settings (please refer to help screens or manuals).
+Cookie information can be erased or blocked by changing the computer settings (please refer to help screens or manuals).
 If this information is erased or blocked, some features of the website or associated Information Services may not be accessed or utilized.

 Golder does not seek, nor does it wish to obtain or receive, Personal Data directly from minors; however, the age of persons who access and use Golder Information Services cannot always be accurately determined.
 If a minor (as defined by applicable law) provides Golder with Personal Data without parental or guardian consent, Golder can be contacted to have this information removed and the minor unsubscribed from future Golder communications.
 Please refer to the Contact section of this Policy.